Two Day Photoshop Workshop

 - Use the Adobe Camera Raw plugin

-- Generate monochrome and split tone images
+- Generate monochrome or split tone images

 - Use retouching features to make pictures perfect